matterramun/TOP-Mastermind/README.md

 3. Build it out so that the computer will guess if you decide to choose your own secret colors.
 You may choose to implement a computer strategy that follows the rules of the game or you can modify these rules.

 Bugs:

 ✅ 0001 - Guess with multiple matches generates extra entries in guess array.
-Each guess digit must only result in a single 0002 - ex code 2462: 2462|246?.
+Each guess digit must only result in a single

+✅ 0002 - ex code 2462: 2462|246?.
 Guess digit matching earlier in the string will generate a ? regardless of result in current spot.

-0003 - ex code 1399: 1123|1?xx.
+✅ 0003 - ex code 1399: 1123|1?xx.
 If only one matching digit, dont mismatch if the single match has already been matched.

+✅ 0004 - ex code 6954: 3964|?9x4.
+Guess result matches ? to location on the code, not on the guess.
+May need to flip the parentage of the loop again.

+✅ 0005 - ex code 3973: 3397|3x??.
+2nd 3 should be ?.
+Ensure there is a true match with the same digit on a higher index, return x

+✅ 0006 - ex code 8254: 1122|xx??.
+Should only return 1 ?.